joshhitt/CiscoPass/README.md

 # CiscoPass
-Add accounts or change passwords on Cisco IOS / IOS-XE Devices
+Change passwords on Cisco IOS / IOS-XE Devices
+Loop through a list of devices and update username/password